 Tran was recently sentenced to 24 hours in jail and a $100 fine for missing too many days of school.
 Read More

 on May 25, 2012

 After reading every day about more backwards policies being advocated across the U.S., it’s easy to forget that progressive and liberal agendas sometimes succeed, too (just not here, lately).
 Earlier this month, Argentina passed a thoroughly modern law that changes many of the restrictions transgender individuals previously faced.
 Now, individuals can apply to change their gender on official government documents (namely IDs) without first undergoing a medical diagnosis.
 Furthermore, doctors must now provide free hormone therapy or gender reassignment surgery to individuals who want it.
 Read More

 on May 22, 2012

 In September of 2010, Tyler Clementi committed suicide by jumping off the George Washington bridge.
 While no one can know what was going through his mind on the day he killed himself, many vehemently believe that it was the actions of his roommate, Dharun Ravi, that drove him to do so.
-Yesterday, Dharun was sentenced in a New Jersey supreme court to 30 days in prison for invading his roommate's privacy by using his webcam to expose Tyler having sex with another man ...
+Yesterday, Dharun was sentenced in a New Jersey supreme court to 30 days in prison for invading his roommate's privacy by using his webcam to expose Tyler having sex with another man in their room.
 Read More

 We recently spotted an interesting link floating around the internets courtesy of Racked.com, an interview with a woman who's been hanging out in the East Village...all out.

 on Oct 14, 2011